crichards1179/Predicting-Crime-Category-from-Denver-Crime-Reports/README.md

 ## Model: GridsearchCV (XGBoost)
 The second model building approach utilized the GridsearchCV method and the XGBoost algorithim for classification.
 GridsearchCV allows the user to specify a set, or "grid", of hyperparameters to use for model building.
 It then exhaustively iterates through each combination of the hyperparameters as it fits each model.
 The models are scored using the accuracy metric and the best performing set of parameters is recorded.
 Furthermore, it performs cross-validation of the data as it divides it into testing and training sets.

 The XGBoost algorithm is capable of both classification and regression modeling.
-This project implemented it as a regressor similar to the earlier linear and polynomial regression experiments.
-Unlike the earlier models, XGBoost uses decision trees to arrive at predictions.
+This project implemented it as a classifier.
+XGBoost uses decision trees to arrive at predictions.
 The trees are "boosted" in that the algorithm seeks to improve on earlier trees by learning from their mistakes.

 A 70/30 train-test split was once again used to divide the data for model building and validation.
 A list of parameters was constructed and passed to the GridSearchCV algorithim to itierate across.
 Cross-validation was performed with k=5 folds.

 Unfortunately, the size of the data set caused critical issues with the hardware and environment used for this project.
-Multiple attempts to complete model building of the GridSearchCV algorithim ended in failure with operating system errors, insufficient memory and lose of connection between the Jupyter Notebook and the local server used for processing.
+Multiple attempts to complete model building of the GridSearchCV algorithim ended in failure with operating system errors, insufficient memory and loss of connection between the Jupyter Notebook environment and the local server used for processing.

 A successful run was achieved using only 1% of the data and configuring the algorithm to utilize additional resources on the GPU and to allow for early-stopping of training when no gain was seen in the model.
 This lead to poor results seen in the model's accuracy with the training and validation set.